acutmore/proposal-keyby/README.md

 s.has(r2);           // true
 ```

-The built-in `keyBy` implementation of these types will also look up `Symbol.keyBy` on the values within the Record/Tuple.
+The built-in `keyBy` implementation of these types will also look up `Symbol.keyBy` on the values within the Record/Tuple. i.e. it is deep equality, not shallow.

 ### Existing Types (follow on?)